Home Australian Women

 Details

 The importance of the speakouts was that they offered women from a variety of ethnic and class backgrounds the opportunity to share stories and solidarity.
-They allowed women the opportunity of breaking the stoic silence and to challenge sterotypes.
-A good example of this comes from a Japanese woman who 'spoke out' in South Australia in 1983:
+They allowed women the opportunity of breaking the stoic silence and to challenge stereotypes.
+A good example of this comes from a Japanese woman who ‘spoke out’ in South Australia in 1983:

 'I'm from Japan and I hope to express what my sisters feel.
 A lot of Asian women are quiet, we look submissive, small and very weak.
 But we are not so!
 Quietness doesn't mean weakness.